FakhrElDen/delivery-healthy-meals/README.md

 ## Delivery Healthy Meals

-It was my project as junior backend developer when I was working for a startup company in 2020.
+It was my first project as a junior backend developer when I was working for a startup company in **2020**.

 ## Description

-after registration you can choose from meals plan which added it from dashboard then subscribe to plan then choose which way you want to receive your meals.
+After registration, you can choose from the meals plan which admin added from the dashboard subscribe to the plan then choose which way you want to receive your meals.